www.schorsch.com

 Distance Tolerance for arc approx:

-Arc entities and arc segments of polylines have to be meshed for the use in RADIANCE.
-The value you enter here specifies how smooth these meshes will appear in the final image.
+Arc entities and arc segments of polylines have to be meshed for the use in Radiance.
+This value specifies how smooth these meshes will appear in the final image.
 Higher values will make smoother surfaces.
 The default of 0.1.
-It is recommended to make test for optimised settings balancing file size and visual accuracy, since the optimal settings depends on the size and scale of your model.
+It is recommended to test for optimised settings, balancing file size and visual accuracy, since the optimal settings depends on the size and scale of your model.

-(This option is not available for all versions of Radout) The orientation of neighbouring mesh elements will not differ by more than this amount in degrees.
+(This option is not available for all versions of Radout) The surface normal of neighbouring mesh elements will not differ by more than this amount in degrees.
 The default is 15.0 degrees, which usually gives reasonable results.
 The effect of this setting is independent of model size and complexity.
-Please note that very low values (eg. below 2.0 degrees) can lead to unreasonably big output files and may even crash Autocad when running out of memory.
+Please note that very low values (eg. below 2.0 degrees) can lead to unreasonably big output files and may even crash Autocad/Intellicad when running out of memory.

 Output scaling factor